jeremyworger/ito/README.md

 # Functional Features

-ito provides web applications running on browosers and web servers running on Node.js with the following features:
+ito provides web applications running on browsers and web servers running on Node.js with the following features:

 * account and authentication